It has finally happened…

 Unfortunately, migrating from Lightroom to darktable is not as simple as just importing Lightroom‘s catalog(s).
 You can’t.
 Development settings are not imported.
 You could use sidecar files to transfer these, but the results will not be the same.
 This is maybe the biggest (only?) down side of moving to darktable.
 The impossibility to transfer your developed images over to darktable actually illustrates how different the two are.
 What I ended up doing was to export all developed images in Lightroom as TIFF files, and add these to darktable besides the undeveloped original DNG’s.
 In future, I can gradually develop these images in Darktable if I feel the need to do so, and discard the corresponding TIFF.

-Just like Lightroom, developing images in darktable is non-destructive, so you can try out what works for you and your image, and what not, and always go back a few steps or all the way to the start.
+Just like Lightroom, developing images in darktable is non-destructive, so you can try out what works for you and your image, and what not, and always go back a few steps or just start over again.
 I already like the history pane in darktable better because it behaves in a more logical way to me, grouping a specific module edits together instead of stacking each and every edit on top of each other.

 What will I miss ?

 I’m not sure yet.
-Change takes time to get used to, and some things you felt you couldn’t do without are easily forgotten.
+Change takes time to get used to, and some things you felt you couldn’t do without are easily forgotten over time.
 None of the things listed here are a big deal and never created any doubt whether I should migrate.

 Should you too ?